 Now considered a trial run for the more moving, horrifying and involving Schindler’s List (1993), Steven Spielberg’s drama, set in China during the Second World War, is a glossy and rather tame affair, based on JG Ballard’s semi-autobiographical novel.

-When the Imperial Japanese army marches into Shanghai in December 1941, the privileged life which 11-year-old Jim Graham (Christian Bale) enjoys with his family in the city’s International Settlement comes to an end.
-In the ensuing turmoil, Jim is separated from his parents and ends up in a Japanese internment camp.
+When the Imperial Japanese army marches into Shanghai in December 1941, the privileged upper-class life which 11-year-old Jamie Graham (Christian Bale) enjoys with his family in the city’s International Settlement comes to an end.
+In the ensuing turmoil, Jamie is separated from his parents.

 As you’d expect from Spielberg, the film has its fair share of heroic moments and scenes that depict the horror of war through the eyes of a child.
 But, despite the presence of such talents as John Malkovich, Miranda Richardson and stiff-upper-lip Brit Nigel Havers, this seems a rather superficial look at life under occupation.